Yes, writers can copy and paste text from a word processor into the text box on an order.

 Customers that continue to submit orders that are unclear or dropped by freelancers may be terminated.
 Likewise, freelancers that continue to drop orders or fail to accommodate valid revision requests will be subject to review and possible termination.

 The seasoned freelancers here at WriterAccess have dubbed our system's order spaces "garages."
-Having a three-car garage means that you can check out three orders at a time, and so on.
+Having a 5-car garage means that you can check out 5 orders at a time, and so on.

-Orders that are paused for assistance or pending topic approval count for one-third of a space, rounded down: two paused or topic pitch orders would take up no space at all, but a third one would consume a full space.
+Orders that are pending topic approval count for one-third of a space, rounded down: two paused or topic pitch orders would take up no space at all, but a third one would consume a full space.

 Adhering to the instructions, specifications, rulesets, and guidelines are required with order/project execution.